uyuni-project/uyuni-rfc/accepted/00000-salt-ssh-with-salt-bundle.md

 As the sources of these two codebases are different (update channel of the Server and client tools relevant for the system) these codebases are not in sync.
 `salt-thin` will not be deployed in case if Salt Bundle has been deployed already and used it as preferred salt codebase to handle salt-ssh session with on the minion side.

-In most cases the client tools channels are updating more frequently than the server and for the minions (not salt-ssh systems) we are using the salt codebase from client tools, it's better to use Salt Bundle codebase for salt-ssh systems.
+In most cases the client tools channels are updating more frequently than the server and for the ZeroMQ minions we are using the salt codebase from client tools, it's better to use Salt Bundle codebase for Salt-SSH minions.

 If deploying Salt Bundle is not possible for some reason (no salt bundle package in the bootstrap repo for the system, no bootstrap repo at all or the server is unavailable with http(s)) `salt-thin` will be deployed on the minion and used to handle salt-ssh session on the minion side.
 In case of using `salt-thin` the minion must have sufficient version of Python installed.